 REIT's like American Campus Communities focus exclusively on student housing assets

 These trends have driven the growth of investment and operational vehicles such as student housing Real Estate Investment Trusts (REITs) which allow HEI’s to convert assets to cash.

 ...to assist at risk private, non-profit higher education institutions (HEI’s) in managing their underperforming academic facilities.

 by creating a investment and operational vehicle that:

+To accomplish this a HEI acquisition target profile must be developed.
 Then, technical support related to tax exempt debt redemption and HEI facility acquisition must be added.

 This presents significant opportunities for organizations interested pushing the envelope of industry innovation.